aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 ## Extract Content Between Specific Runs

 You can extract content between inline nodes such as a Run as well.
 Runs from different paragraphs can be passed as markers.
-The code below demonstrates how to extract specific text in-between the same **Paragraph** node.
-Below example demonstrates how to extract content between specific runs of the same paragraph using the ExtractContent method.
+The code below shows how to extract specific text in-between the same **Paragraph** node.
+Below example shows how to extract content between specific runs of the same paragraph using the ExtractContent method.
 You can download template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Extract%20content.docx).

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-ExtractContentBetweenRuns-ExtractContentBetweenRuns.cs" >}}